-The draft guidance does not introduce any additional policy requirements or duties and is simply intended to provide additional details and clarifications of existing policy in order to support effective and efficient implementation.
-The draft guidance is therefore considered to be covered by the NPF4 EQIA.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods does not introduce any additional policy requirements or duties and is simply intended to provide additional details and clarifications of existing policy to support effective and efficient implementation of NPF4.
+The guidance is therefore considered to be covered by the NPF4 EQIA.

-In developing the final guidance we will respond to comments on equality issues received through the consultation process, with particular reference to the points raised in the NPF4 EQIA.
+In the final guidance, we have aimed to respond to comments on equality issues received through the consultation process, with particular reference to the points raised in the NPF4 EQIA